Skyshader77/Lacryma-Hydra/chapter13.typ

 possibility of harnessing its power for the Red Guild was all too tempting.
 Claradore could send it to Metarexia where it could have a buffet beneath the Octine Cathedral.

 It attacked first, sending one of its vile heads forward.
+It bore its fangs which were as sharp as a shark's.
-Too slow.
-Her blood blade cleaved it in half.
+With only one head, its motions were predictable.
+The tempo was too slow.
+She could waltz around it indefinitely.
+Her blood blade cleaved the head in half.
 The second head came next.
+Sending them one by one?
+The Hydra was only as smart as the most uncultured human.
 She felt her hand slice through its cartilage.
 Its blood tasted foul unlike a human's.
 The heads fell in the waters.

 "So you understand the Forgotten Tongue.
 Release the Emperor at once and your life will be spared," said Nix.